-Artist rendering of HAPSMobile’s Sunglider HALE-UAS.
+Artist rendering of HAPSMobile’s Sunglider.
 Source: HAPSMobile.

-NASA’s Helios HALE-UAS during a test flight off Kauai.
+NASA’s Helios HALE-UAS during a test flight off Kauaʻi.
 Source: NASA.

 SERVICES FROM THE SKY

-HALE-UAS could provide statewide broadband internet, storm and lava tracking, monitoring for sea level rise, coastal erosion, coral reefs and invasive species, and recovery support following natural disasters.
+Called High Altitude, Long Endurance Unmanned Aerial Systems (HALE-UAS), these aircraft could support statewide broadband internet access; storm and lava tracking; monitoring of sea level rise, coastal erosion, coral reefs and invasive species; and natural disaster recovery.

 Hawaiʻi is among a select few locations in the world where HALE-UAS could launch and land.
 HAPSMobile, a joint venture of SoftBank Corp. and Aerovironment, Inc., aims to establish a HALE-UAS operations center on Lanaʻi for its network of solar-powered telecommunications aircraft.
 The company is developing the Sunglider to provide 4G LTE mobile signals on the ground from the upper stratosphere.

 A 300-foot hangar has been purchased for the Lanaʻi site and the project is awaiting land-use rezoning permits to proceed.
 HAPSMobile intends to launch up to 1,000 aircraft a year.